 1) Visible Roof Damage

 One of the clearest indicators that your roof needs attention is visible wear and tear.
 These signs can vary in severity, but all suggest it’s time to consider either a residential roof repair or a full roof replacement.
+Missing shingles are often one of the first signs that a shingle roof needs professional attention.

 Shingles or Tiles Are Missing